Project Management vs. Resource Management

 • Capacity planning

-• Understand employees’ ambitions
+• Consider employees’ interests

 • Coordinate with project managers

-Read More: Understanding Resource Manager Responsibilities and Skills – A Complete Guide
+Read more: Understanding Resource Manager Responsibilities and Skills – A Complete Guide

 What should be your priority: Project Management or Resource Management?

 Project Management and Resource Management are two sides of the same coin for an organization.
 Both of these disciplines are needed to maintain sustainability and profitability.
-The roles and responsibilities of a resource manager finishes once resources are accepted within a project.
+The roles and responsibilities of a resource manager finish once resources are accepted within a project.

 The Glossary